 Pseudotumor cerebri and slipped capital femoral epiphysis have been reported in children receiving levothyroxine therapy.
 Overtreatment may result in craniosynostosis in infants and premature closure of the epiphyses in children with resultant compromised adult height.

 Hypersensitivity reactions to inactive ingredients have occurred in patients treated with thyroid hormone products.
-These include urticaria, pruritus, skin rash, flushing, angioedema, various GI symptoms (abdominal pain, nausea, vomiting and diarrhea), fever, arthralgia, serum sickness and wheezing.
+These include urticaria, pruritus, skin rash, flushing, angioedema, various gastrointestinal symptoms (abdominal pain, nausea, vomiting and diarrhea), fever, arthralgia, serum sickness, and wheezing.
 Hypersensitivity to levothyroxine itself is not known to occur.

-Many drugs affect thyroid hormone pharmacokinetics and metabolism (e.g., absorption, synthesis, secretion, catabolism, protein binding, and target tissue response) and may alter the therapeutic response to SYNTHROID.
-In addition, thyroid hormones and thyroid status have varied effects on the pharmacokinetics and actions of other drugs.
-A listing of drug-thyroidal axis interactions is contained in Table 2.
+Many drugs can exert effects on thyroid hormone pharmacokinetics and metabolism (e.g., absorption, synthesis, secretion, catabolism, protein binding, and target tissue response) and may alter the therapeutic response to SYNTHROID (see Tables 2-5 below).

 |Drug or Drug Class||Effect|